Discrimination against Chinese Indonesians: New Order (1966–1998)

 On 4 May, more than 500 protestors from the Institute of Teacher Training and Education of Medan (IKIP Medan) were barricaded and allegedly had Molotov cocktails thrown at them.
 Eventually, police reportedly stopped a group of students and assaulted them.
 Word of this attack spread through several witnesses, and a large group later attacked and destroyed a traffic police post.
 When more officers arrived to confront the group, the station was attacked.
 Not long after, shops owned by Chinese Indonesians were looted, while they reportedly left those marked with the words "milik pribumi" (owned by the indigenous pribumi) in graffiti alone.
 When the Mobile Brigade arrived in the afternoon, the crowd was dispersed with tear gas.
 As businesses in Medan closed on the following day, thousands of people attacked markets throughout the city and its surrounding districts.
 Police and anti-riot soldiers fired rubber bullets at the crowd to disperse them but were unsuccessful.
 When the violence ended two days later, six people had died and one hundred were injured.

 On 12 May, less than a week after the violence in Medan subsided, the police shot four protesting students.
 Mass violence began almost simultaneously throughout Jakarta the following day.
 Mobs also attacked Glodok in the northwestern part of the city, where the commercial area of Jakarta's Chinatown was badly damaged.
 Some store owners reportedly paid local thugs to protect them from the violence because security forces were largely absent.
 This violence spread to numerous cities throughout Indonesia on 14 and 15 May, including Surabaya, Palembang, Surakarta, and Boyolali.
 However, most of the people who died in the riots were the Indonesian looters who targeted the Chinese shops, not the Chinese themselves, since the looters were burnt to death in a massive fire.
 The incidents caused President Suharto to resign and B. J. Habibie to become President of Indonesia.

-Indonesian Muslims who physically looked Chinese were attacked by rioters, despite not identifying as Chinese at all and only having one distant Chinese great grandfather.
-An Indonesian Muslim woman who had 5 sons, Ruminah, mentioned she had just one Chinese grandfather who married a local Muslim woman and she did not identify as Chinese at all or speak Chinese but she and her family were constantly harassed and hated by their neighbours just for their Chinese physical looks and her hair salon was ransacked and one of her sons died in a fire at the mall during the riots.
+Indonesian Muslims who physically looked Chinese were attacked by rioters, despite not identifying as Chinese at all and only having one distant Chinese great-grandfather.
+An Indonesian Muslim woman who had 5 sons, Ruminah, mentioned she had just one Chinese grandfather who married a local Muslim woman and she did not identify as Chinese at all or speak Chinese, but she and her family were constantly harassed and hated by their neighbours just for their Chinese physical looks; her hair salon was ransacked and one of her sons died in a fire at the mall during the riots.